 Mid this year, several Rwandan forces reportedly perished in ADF occupied areas close to Beni in DR Congo.
 Several of the casualties were said to be high ranking military officers.
 They were shelled by rebel groups known as the Gumino Rebels and P5 inside DR Congo.
 Some were airlifted back to Rwanda.

-According to the DR Congo locals, Rwanda’s military were also spotted in Congo’s Virunga Park in North Kivu while others were seen crossing to South Kivu, near the border with Burundi.
+According to the DR Congo locals, Rwanda’s military was also spotted in Congo’s Virunga Park in North Kivu while others were seen crossing to South Kivu, near the border with Burundi.
 DR Congo locals said then that Rwanda’s military moved into DR Congo through Njerima – Kanyanje hills towards Karisimbi forest.
-It was anticipated that the move was to render not only financial support to the rebels against Uganda, but also human resource.
+It was anticipated that the move was to render not only financial support to the rebels against Uganda but also a human resource.

-All this transpired at a time when reports were ripe that Rwanda planned to compromise Uganda’s national security during and in the lead up to 2021 elections by having ADF mercenaries carry out atrocities inside Uganda’s territory.
+All this transpired at a time when reports were ripe that Rwanda planned to compromise Uganda’s national security during and in the lead up to the 2021 elections by having ADF mercenaries carry out atrocities inside Uganda.

 He said: “I want to warn some people among us who hide behind different things.
 They hide behind politics, democracy, freedom that we actually want.
 We are going to raise the cost on the part of anybody who wants to destabilize our security, the cost is going to be very high.
 The people behind this nonsense and even backed and praised by people from outside, and become excited, are going to face it rough.”

 Although he did not specifically name Uganda in that particular address, the President and his lieutenants in the foreign affairs ministry have severally taken to social media to accuse Uganda of supporting the country’s dissidents.